TonyPhipps/Games/Magic/Commander-Deckbuilding.md

 - Cards that generally reduce the ability of a player to enjoy their own deck
 - Control a Player for a turn
 - Stealing permaments (especially if not until end of turn)
-- Milling
-- High quantity of counterspells
+- Forcing others to discard
+- Forcing others to mill
-- Land destruction
+- Mass Land destruction
-- Focus on discarding from others' hands

 ## Scryfall
 Use these searches to get a quick peek at each category of cards for your deck.
 Provided is a sort of manual approach and an approach using Scryfall's tags.
 Both are provided because sometimes cards are not tagged by the community properly, and you can find more interesting fits/synergies with keyword searches.